 This morning we will see Biblical history come to life at the Creation Museum.
-This state-of-the-art museum allows you to venture through religious history, stunning exhibits, botanical gardens, a fascinating planetarium, Zoo and more.
+This state-of-the-art museum allows you to venture through religious history, stunning exhibits, botanical gardens, a fascinating planetarium, and more.
 This afternoon we travel south to Oldham County for a savory southern comfort lunch.
 We’ll meet Dr. Nancy Theiss for an insightful presentation about the Underground Railroad.
-Oldham is the home of 2 Underground Railroad designations from the National Park Service Network to Freedom.
-Get a behind-the-scenes tour and hear stories of the historical gossip surrounding these sites as we tour the history center and museum campus.
 Continue on to Louisville, and a tasty tour of Evan Williams Bourbon located on the city’s “Whiskey Row”.
 B, L

 There’s no experience quite like a private, behind-the-scenes tour of Churchill Downs Racetrack.
-Enjoy breakfast in the Horsemen’s Track Kitchen with the jockeys and trainers, see the horses training rail side and learn about everyday life at the track.
-Be sure to bring your cameras—you will get an up close and personal view of the horses, jockeys and trainers—Afterwards, we cruise on the mighty Ohio River and enjoy a delectable Southern-style lunch.
+Enjoy breakfast in the Horsemen’s Track Kitchen, see the horses training rail side and learn about everyday life at the track.
+Be sure to bring your cameras—you will get an up close and personal view of the horses, jockeys and trainers—Afterwards, we tour and have lunch at Louisville Stoneware, one of the oldest stoneware manufactures in the U.S. Watch artisans turn clay into beautiful pieces of pottery by hand.
 This afternoon you’ll have some free time in the very walkable downtown area, where you may wish to visit the Slugger Museum or the Muhammad Ali Center.
 B, L

 DAY 4: MY OLD KY HOME PARK/SHAKER VILLAGE/BOONE TAVERN

 Today we begin our journey with a visit to the homestead that inspired Stephen Foster’s famous “My Old Kentucky Home”.
 Commissioned by Scotch-Irish immigrant John Rowan Sr., the main building is a Federal-style mansion and the centerpiece of this 1,300 acre plantation.
 Interestingly, in 1923, “My Old Kentucky Home” became Kentucky’s first state-owned park.
 A few years later, the song “My Old Kentucky Home” officially was designated as the state song.
 This 200 year old mansion is filled with many of the original Rowan Family belongings.
 Then enjoy a traditional Kentucky lunch prepared with straight-from the-garden ingredients at Shaker Village.
-Followed by a guided tour of the grounds, and some free time to explore this 19th-century village, home to the third largest Shaker community in the United States.
 Next, we travel to Berea, located at the foothills of the Appalachian Mountains.
 Home to Berea College, students are required to work at least 10-15 hours per week in exchange for free tuition.
 Generous donors support the College to provide a high quality education for students from Appalachia with high academic potential and limited financial resources.
 Berea is also known as the Folk Arts and Crafts Capital of Kentucky.
 We’ll make a stop the Kentucky Artisan Center where everything is “Made in the Bluegrass State”.
 Learn about the heritage, craft and time-honored traditions of Kentucky’s people.
 No trip to Berea is complete without visiting and enjoying a meal at the Historic Boone Tavern Hotel & Restaurant.
 Built in 1909 on the old “Dixie Highway,” this establishment was named after Kentucky explorer Daniel Boone.
 The tavern is delightfully furnished with handcrafted wooden furniture made by Berea College students.
 We’ll start off our meal with tasty spoonbread and enjoy locally grown items from the Berea College Farm.
 B, L, D

 Cincinnati, OH: 68° / 45°